-They’re usually the last things we take care of, but the demands made on our feet and lower limbs can lead to a range of injuries, including blisters, sprained ankles, torn ligaments, shin splints (leg pain), knee pain, lower back pain and other joint or muscle problems.
-There’s a lot going on in our feet: bones, ligaments, tendons and many more which means the causes of foot pain can range from an injury and inflammation to more serious structural issues.
-They’re what get us moving and are the foundation of our health, so look after them using our tips to help avoiding and managing everyday heel and ankle pain.
+They’re usually the last things we take care of, but the demands made on our feet and lower limbs can lead to a whole range of issues.
+There’s a lot going on in our feet: bones, ligaments, tendons and many more which means the causes of foot pain can range from a mechanical or structural issue.
+They’re what get us moving and are the foundation of our body health, so look after them using our tips to help avoiding and managing everyday heel and ankle pain.

 What are the common causes of heel and ankle pain?

-Heel and ankle pain are common, and in most cases are caused by some form of injury or repetitive stress that occurs faster than the body can heal.
-Here are just a few conditions and symptoms to help you identify what may be triggering your pain:
+Heel and ankle pain are common, and in most cases are caused by some form of small injury or repetitive stress that occurs faster than the body can heal.
+Here are just a few conditions and symptoms that could be causing pain:

 Plantar fasciitis (also known as ‘jogger’s heel’)